gtque/shrendd/test/template_extract_cleanup/README.md

-test extracting a config-template file.
+test updating extract of a config-template file to an existing file and remove fields no longer present.